Oracle's 2025 predictions for enterprise and an update so far

 Hurd highlighted some of the tweets he got in response to his predictions and proceeded to back up his predictions with data.

-These included his predictions on the number of corporate-owned data centres decreasing, using statistics from IDC, his prediction for application development and testing being conducted in the cloud using numbers from Dimensional Research, and his prediction that the majority of enterprise data will be stored in the cloud, based on figures from Cisco.
+These included his predictions on the number of corporate-owned data centers decreasing, using statistics from IDC, his prediction for application development and testing being conducted in the cloud using numbers from Dimensional Research, and his prediction that the majority of enterprise data will be stored in the cloud, based on figures from Cisco.

 “This was my prediction – that’s what I said.”